The Problem

 The percentage of households able to afford a home fell from 75% in 2016 to 20% in 2023.

 In 2021, 31% were working poor (ALICE-Asset Limited Income Constrained, Employed) and 10% were living at or below the Federal Poverty Level.
-This represents approximately 72,000 men, women and children living in poverty in Kootenai County.
+This represents approximately 72,000 men, women and children living in Kootenai County.

 A Kootenai County family of four earning $30 per hour or $63,000 annually is considered “poor” by the Federal Government.